bmeurant/technical-docs/software-architecture/programming-paradigms/object-oriented-programming.md

 ### 1. Encapsulation

 - **What it is:** The bundling of data (attributes) and the methods that operate on that data into a single object.
 Encapsulation also involves restricting direct access to an object's internal state; this is known as **information hiding**.
 This is a key technique for applying the [[encapsulate-what-varies|Encapsulate What Varies]] principle.
-- **Why it's important:** It protects an object's data from accidental or unauthorized modification from the outside (data integrity).
+- **Why it's important:** It protects an object's data from accidental or unauthorized modification from the outside ([[data-integrity|data integrity]]).
 It also reduces system complexity by hiding implementation details, leading to higher [[cohesion-coupling|cohesion]].
 - **Analogy:** The engine of a car.
 You don't need to know how the pistons, valves, and spark plugs work internally.
 You interact with it through a simple, public interface: the ignition key.

 **Pseudo-code Example:**